hasolanor/CFD-porousmedia/TimeStepAnalysis1.md

 # Appendix: Evaluation of the timestep independence regarding chemical scalar transport and retention problem

-In order to choose a proper timestep in the proposed CFD simulations, a previous evaluation of time step independence is carried out.
-Keeping this in mind,
+In order to select a proper timestep in the proposed CFD simulations, a previous evaluation of time step independence is carried out.
+Keeping this in mind, the proposed numerical experiment framework is run until 300 s for several timesteps.
+Then, the results are post-processed and a concentration profile over a horizontal axis (parallel to x-axis) is obtained for each considered timestep.

 <table style="width:100%">
   <tr>